Capacitated spatial clustering with multiple constraints and attributes: The PACK method

 Further, as block-coordinate descent finds the local minima close to the initial values, PACK uses a number of initial values to find the global minimum.
 The initial values are obtained using the K-means ++-algorithm \citep{Arthur07} that spreads the initial locations of centers improving both the speed and the accuracy of the K-means method.

 \textbf{Allocation step.} The allocation step minimizes the objective function (\ref{lossOurs}) with respect to $y_{i j}$.
-Constraints \ref{const_membership}, \ref{const_membership2} and \ref{const_capacity} are applied, and the locations of the centers $c_j$ are assumed to be fixed.
+Constraints \ref{const_membership}, \ref{const_membership2} and \ref{const_capacity} are applied, and the locations of the centers $c^*_j$ are assumed to be fixed.
 If no capacity constraints are applied, this step corresponds to assigning each point to the nearest facility measured in terms of the chosen distance metric.
 In addition a point is assigned as an outlier if its distance to the nearest center exceeds the limit $\lambda_o$.

-If capacity constraints are applied, this step is an NP-hard integer programming task when the hard membership constraint (\ref{const2}) is employed, or a linear programming task when the fractional membership constraint (\ref{fractional}) is employed.
-Fractional membership can thus be considered a linear relaxation, facilitating computations.
-Thus, in some applications, fractional membership can be used as an approximation of the hard membership as it enables faster computations and the utilization of larger data sets.

-Interpretation of the allocation step depends on the framework.
-In clustering, allocation corresponds to determining the cluster where the point appears to have emerged from.
-On the other hand, in location-allocation, allocation corresponds to determining which facility is the best for serving each demand point.
+On the other hand, if capacity constraints are applied, this step is an NP-hard integer programming.

-\textbf{Location step.} Location step minimizes the objective function (\ref{lossOurs}) with respect to $c_j$'s, while keeping the allocations $y_{i j}$ fixed.
+\textbf{Location step.} Location step minimizes the objective function (\ref{lossOurs}) with respect to $c^*_j$'s, while keeping the allocations $y_{i j}$ fixed.
 In other words, each center is separately relocated given the points assigned to it.
 This step is omitted for fixed centers.

 In continuous space with the squared Euclidean distance metric, $c_j$ is the weighted mean of the points allocated to cluster $j$.
-With the Euclidean distance metric, $c_j$ is the geometric median and it is computed using Weiszfeld's algorithm \citep{Weiszfeld37, Kuhn73}.
-In the discrete setting, $c_j$ is the point which minimizes the sum of pairwise distances among points assigned to $c_j$.
+In the discrete setting, $c^*_j$ is the point which minimizes the sum of pairwise distances among points assigned to $c^*_j$.

 If releasing fixed centers is allowed, a center is released and relocated if the sum of distances to the assigned points is reduced more than $\lambda_f$.
-Similarly, a previously released fixed center can be returned to its original location if the increase in the sum of distances is lower than the releasing penalty $\lambda_f$.
+Similarly, a previously released fixed center can be returned to its original location if the increase in the sum of distances is lower than the release penalty $\lambda_f$.

-In model-based clustering, location step corresponds to estimating the parameters of the underlying probability distributions and further, in partitional clustering, determining the best representator for the assigned points.
-In location-allocation, location step corresponds to determining the best location for a facility that serves a given set of demand points.